lvteixeira/lvteixeira/README.md

 Hello,
-My name is Leo and I am from Brazil.
-I am an 24 years old sysadmin, computer science student.
+My name is Leo and I"m from Brazil.
+I'm an 24 years old syseng, computer science student.
+I've been programming back end systems in Python, Java and NodeJS.

+Lately I'm seeking to improve front end skills by studying Angular and styling fancy pages with TailwindCSS using DaisyUI templates.

+On free time I like to read non technical books, make some coffee and seize the day outside.

 <!---
 lvteixeira/lvteixeira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.